 Foreign Earned Income Exclusion Explained

-Why wouldn't any American expat want to lower their US tax liability while traveling and living abroad?
+Why wouldn't any American taxpayer want to lower their US tax liability while traveling and living abroad?

 A U.S. citizen or resident alien who earns income in a foreign country may also be taxed on that income by the foreign host country, which can lead to double taxation.
-Several internal revenue code provisions are intended to help mitigate this situation, including the foreign earned income exclusion and the housing exclusion or deduction, under section IRC section 911.
+Several IRC provisions are intended to help mitigate this situation, including the foreign earned income exclusion and the housing exclusion or deduction, under section IRC section 911.

 Do I qualify for foreign earned income exclusion?